hxlnt/nobadmemories.com/src/render/posts/my-ten-most-influential-nes-games.html.md

 Throughout December, January, February, and March, I blogged about the ten NES games most influential to me.

 I realized that while I still feel good about the ten games I chose, I wish I'd chosen a slightly different order.
-So here's my newgangled and reordered top-ten list with links to each article.
+So here's my newfangled and reordered top-ten list with links to each article.

 ![Kirby's Adventure](/img/kirbys_adventure_masterpiece.gif)